Sports Psychology, Health and Wellbeing

 Learning Outcomes

-1. Identify and understand the psychological factors that influence participation and performance in sport and exercise activities and the psychological effects derived from them
+1. Identify the psychological factors that influence participation and performance in sport and exercise activities and the psychological effects derived from them.

-5. Demonstrate an ability to assess minor psychological barriers to success in a sporting context
+5. Identify and manage minor psychological barriers to success in a sporting context.

 Student Assessment